Like the INFJ personality type, the ENFJ is among the rarest of the sixteen types, comprising only about 2-3% of the population.

 In sum, ENFJs are driven by several things.
 They are invigorated by social novelty and networking with people.
 They are also motivated by personal excellence and self-mastery, including the sense of validation that comes from being esteemed and admired by others.
 Lastly, and perhaps most importantly, they strive to quicken the personal growth of others, which, in turn, fortifies their sense of purpose and self-worth.

-ENFJs’ functional stack is composed of the following functions:
+ENFJs’ function stack is composed of the following functions:

 ENFJs’ personality type development can be broadly conceived as consisting of three phases: